amri-tah/MixNMatchStudio-Myntra/README.md

 - **MongoDB**: Employed to store product details and canvas information, ensuring seamless data management.
 - **AWS S3 Bucket**: Used for storing images securely and ensuring scalable storage solutions.
 - **PyTorch**: Integrated for running the segmentation model, enabling precise and efficient image segmentation.
+- **Gemini API**: Generating keywords to search for specific scenarios, helping to refine search queries and enhance the relevance of search results

 ### Segmentation
 The segmentation model utilized in this project is derived from the repository found at https://github.com/oyelmali/Cloth-Semantic-Segmentation .
 We have customized the model to incorporate separate codes with distinct alpha masks for tops, bottoms, skirts, and coords.
 Further, we will make sure upon generating the PNG images, we have integrated the code to ensure that these images are automatically uploaded to the segmentation folder within our AWS bucket.

 ![image](https://github.com/user-attachments/assets/236964d1-5fcd-4fd7-a85a-8719925de7bb)

+## Future Works ✅
 ### Visualisation Using GenAI
 Different clothing and accessories can be visualized as various outfit combinations using GenAI.
 For this, we will be using the DeepFashion Try-On model and the Dressing-In-Order model.
 These models allow different pieces of clothing to be visualized on subjects of various skin tones and body types.
 Layering of clothes and accessories can also be implemented using these models.
 This provides customers with a sense of personalization and helps them pick suitable products.
 It also helps reduce the return of products.

 ![Unknown](https://github.com/user-attachments/assets/cf7b67dc-256d-43c8-bb4b-63c7391cac48)

+### Social Media Integration
+There's a wealth of outfit combinations shared on platforms like Pinterest, but creating these often requires using separate apps.
+By integrating a canvas feature with Myntra, users can directly visualize and share their outfit creations on social media.
+This integration keeps users engaged with the Myntra platform, enhancing user retention and driving increased engagement and sales.
+Users can easily create, visualize, and share their unique outfits without needing to switch between different applications, leading to a more seamless and interactive shopping experience.

 ## Screenshots 📸
 ![image](https://github.com/user-attachments/assets/cc8b471c-f45e-4bd8-852c-80844a1e5296)